-self-protected against inductive switching transients.
+High-side drivers implemented with MIC5013 drivers are self-protected against inductive switching transients.
 During turn-off an inductive load will force the MOSFET source 5V or more below ground, while the driver holds the gate at ground potential.
 The MOSFET is forced into conduction, and it dissipates the energy stored in the load inductance.
-The MIC5010 source and sense pins (5 and 6) are designed to withstand this negative excursion without damage.
-External clamp diodes are unnecessary, but may be added to reduce power dissipation in the MOSFET.
+The MIC5013 source and sense pins (3 and 4) are designed to withstand this negative excursion without damage.
+External clamp diodes are unnecessary.

-Current Shunts (RS).
-Low-valued resistors are necessary for use at RS.
-Values for RS range from 5 to $50 \text{m}\Omega$ , at 2 to 10W.
-Worthy of special mention are Kelvin-sensed, "four-terminal" units supplied by a number of manufacturers.
-Kelvin-sensed resistors eliminate errors that are caused by lead and terminal resistances, and simplify product assembly.
+Current Shunts (R_S).
+Low-valued resistors are necessary for use at R_S .
+Values for R_S range from 5 to $50m\Omega$, at 2 to 10W.
+Worthy of special mention are Kelvin-sensed, "four-terminal" units supplied by a number of manufacturers (see next page).
+Kelvin-sensed resistors eliminate errors caused by lead and terminal resistances, and simplify product assembly.
 10% tolerance is normally adequate, and with shunt potentials of 200mV thermocouple effects are insignificant.
-Temperature coefficient is important; a linear, $500 \text{ppm}/^{\circ}\text{C}$ change will contribute as much as 10% shift in the overcurrent trip point.
-Most power resistors designed for current shunt service drift less than $100 \text{ppm}/^{\circ}\text{C}$ .
+Temperature coefficient is important; a linear, 500 ppm/°C change will contribute as much as 10% shift in the over-current trip point.
+Most power resistors designed for current shunt service drift less than 100 ppm/°C.